Planck 2015 results. XIII. Cosmological parameters: Comparison of the base model with other astrophysical data sets

 \subsection{The Hubble constant}

 CMB experiments provide indirect and highly model-dependent estimates of the Hubble constant.
 It is therefore important to compare CMB estimates with direct estimates of $H_0$, since any significant evidence of a tension could indicate the need for new physics.
-In {\paramsI}, we used the \citet{Riess:11} (hereafter R11) HST Cepheid+SNe based estimate of $H_0 = (73.8 \pm 2.4) \Hunit$ as a supplementary ``$H_0$-prior.''
+In {\paramsI}, we used the \citet[hereafter R11]{Riess:11} {\it Hubble\/} Space Telescope (HST) Cepheid+SNe based estimate of $H_0 = (73.8 \pm 2.4) \Hunit$ as a supplementary ``$H_0$-prior.''
 This value was in tension at about the $2.5\,\sigma$ level with the 2013 \Planck\ base \LCDM\ value of $H_0$.

 For the base \LCDM\ model, CMB and BAO experiments consistently find a value of $H_0$ lower than the R11 value.
 For example, the 9-year WMAP data \citep{bennett2012,hinshaw2012} give:\footnote{These numbers are taken from our parameter grid, which includes a neutrino mass of $0.06\,{\rm eV}$ and the same updated BAO compilation as Eq.~\eqref{BAO_H02} (see Sect.~\ref{sec:BAO}).} \beglet